vivachu/slate/source/includes/_treats.md

 Parameter | Required | Description
 --------- | ------- | -----------
-owned | false | id value of TreatPurchase object representing the owned Treat. treat | true | id value of Treat to send pet | true | id value of Pet receiving the treat entry | false | id value of Entry that referred the treat purchase
+pet | true | id value of Pet receiving the treat owned | false | id value of TreatPurchase object representing the owned Treat. treat | false | id value of Treat to send entry | false | id value of Entry that referred the treat purchase

 <aside class="success">